-These tips for traveling while pregnant contain affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+These tips for traveling while pregnant were written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Top Hacks for Traveling While Pregnant

 The best way to put unease to rest and have the best plan for traveling when your pregnant is getting the green light from your doctor!

 Most people are good to travel until 28 weeks.
 But in some cases, like high-risk pregnancies, your doctor might not recommend it.
 It’s just best to see what they think.

 Also, tell your doctor where you’re going and give them your itinerary, if you can!
 They might know if there are restrictions on longer distance travel that might require a medical note.
 Or they can tell if your destination is safe for pregnant people.

 These days, with online correspondence, doctors are also a great resource if you have questions on the go.
 They can guide you through travel insurance and give you tips for traveling safely.

 If you’re pregnant, you may have noticed that you’re downing water like never before!
 And pregnant people are more likely to get dehydrated.

 So just carry bottled water with you everywhere!
 If you’re traveling domestically, just make sure you keep a giant reusable water bottle on you.

 For international travel, you might not be sure how you’ll handle the water.
 So just drink bottled water instead.